caracolazuldev/make-do/README.md

 Some modules will have additional functionality other than the default target.
 To see all of the targets available for a module use the `-C` flag to make to change to the module directory.
 Command completion will work without having to `cd` to the module directory. e.g.
 ```
-user@localhost:~/work/project$> make -C my-module optional-target
+user@localhost:~/work/project$> mdo -C my-module optional-target
 ```

 Modules also have the advantage of being able to share configuration files.
 You can declare all of your configuration variables in your project root, and the make-do modules will automatically pick them up.
 Be sure to `export` your vars.
 Copying any variable declarations from a module's `.defaults` file is a good way to get started.
 See more in the section on [Default Variable Initialization](#default-variable-initialization).

-## make util-module-init
+## mdo util-module-init
-Once you have activated the framework for your make-file, you can initialize a directory as a make-do module simply by runing `make util-module-init` in the directory.
+Once you have activated the framework for your make-file, you can initialize a directory as a make-do module simply by runing `mdo util-module-init` in the directory.
 This simply creates the standard files, if they don't already exist.

 ## Sub-makes are your friend
 The use-case for modules came from some hard-won lessons about organizing make scripts.
 There are several options but they all have their trade-offs.
 Someone famously said, "Sub-Makes Considered Harmful"...so aren't make-do modules harmful?